 The winner of the SINTEF and NTNU CCS Award 2017: Professor May-Britt Hägg of the Norwegian University of Science and Technology (NTNU).

-The SINTEF and NTNU CCS Award is given to individuals for outstanding achievements within the field of carbon capture, transport and storage (CCS).
-The achievements can be within the following areas:
+SINTEF and NTNU established in 2011 the SINTEF and NTNU CCS Award.
+The award is given to an individual for outstanding achievements within the field of carbon capture, transport and storage (CCS).
+The contribution of the awardee shall be of outstanding excellence and be internationally acknowledged.
+Achievements can be within the following areas:

 - Scientific contributions and breakthroughs

 - Promotion and initiation of CCS for pilot, demo and full scale

 Provided worthy candidates, the award is given every second year in connection with The Trondheim Conference on CO2 Capture, Transport and Storage.
 This is an award for outstanding CCS achievements in general – not a "best paper award".
 Anyone can nominate one or more candidates.
 Especially, staff members at SINTEF and NTNU are encouraged to submit nominations.
 Both Norwegian and international candidates are equally eligible for nomination.